 1. Clearly define your microservices

 IT organizations ranging from startups to Fortune 50 companies all use microservices architecture.
 But just because it’s worked for someone else doesn’t mean it’ll work for you.
-Make sure you clearly understand the value that a microservices architecture can add to your technology, and invest in the tools that make the most sense.
+Make sure you understand the value a microservices architecture can add to your technology, and invest in the tools that make the most sense.

 There must be a clear differentiation between business functions, services, and microservices.
 Without these boundaries, your microservices may become too large—which means no one will realize the benefits from a microservices approach.